 The complexity and reinvention of his life, which reflected in his songs fascinated me.
 It was like a puzzle to be solved....I'm still working on that!

 I was into home recording early on and would try to record Beatles songs into a battered old Tascam 4 track .
 I can remember hearing Sgt Peppers for the first time and being blown away by the audio dynamics and visual imagery in it, I'd never listened to something that I could 'see' before!

 In my 20s I bought a house with a recording studio and joined various bands including a Beatles tribute band.
-In 2005 we played the album launch party for Chaos and Creation in the Back Yard at the Cavern.
-I finally got to meet these Liverpool characters I'd only read about like Allan Williams, Julia Baird and Cynthia Lennon.
+In 2005 we played the album launch party for McCartney's Chaos and Creation in the Back Yard at the Cavern.
+I finally got to meet these Liverpool legends I'd only read about, like Allan Williams, Julia Baird and Cynthia Lennon.

 What is your plan for the production?

 I 'm working closely with friends & family as well as people who were present at the original meeting at Lennon's home.
 All these people have been extremely supportive of this, for which I'm really grateful.